Menu

 Jeffrey Spitz Cohan worked for 18 years in print and broadcast journalism, most recently as a staff writer for the Pittsburgh Post-Gazette.

-He is currently the executive director of Jewish Veg, a national nonprofit organization.
-In that capacity, he writes occasional articles for the Times of Israel Blogs and Medium.
+For 11 years, he was the executive director of Jewish Veg, a national nonprofit organization.
+He writes occasional articles for the Times of Israel Blogs and Medium.

 Jeffrey lives in Pittsburgh, with his wife Kathryn, dog Maizie and cat Nala.